cudmore/triggercamera/docs/docs/index.md

 # Running the camera

-## Analog video output
+## Live video output

-The primary interface for controlling the camera is through either Python or a web browser.
-An added feature is the real-time video can be output on the analog RCA plug on the Raspberry Pi.
-By connecting this RCA plug to an external video monitor (not a computer monitor), a live video feed can be viewed.
+The primary interface for controlling the camera is through the Python command prompt or a web browser.
+An added feature is a real-time video can be viewed on an external video monitor.
+This is as simple as connecting the RCA plug on the Raspberry Pi to an external video monitor (not a computer monitor).
 Using this live video feed does not interfere with any of the Python or web browser code that interacts with the camera to trigger and save video.

-**to do:** The Raspberry Pi 2/3 uses a 3.5mm audio plug for both audio and composite video out.
+**NOTE:** The Raspberry Pi 2/3 uses a 3.5mm audio plug for both audio and composite video out.
 See [here](http://www.raspberrypi-spy.co.uk/2014/07/raspberry-pi-model-b-3-5mm-audiovideo-jack/).

 ## Python command line